Trump’s legal woes mount without protection of presidency

 Hours later, three judges on the U.S. Court of Appeals for the 11th Circuit — two of them Trump appointees — handed him a startling loss in the Mar-a-Lago investigation.

-The court overwhelmingly rejected arguments that he was entitled to have the special master do an independent review of the roughly 100 classified documents taken during last month’s FBI search.
+The court overwhelmingly rejected arguments that he was entitled to have the special master do an independent review of the roughly 100 classified documents taken during last month’s FBI search, and said it was not clear why Trump should have an “interest in or need for” those records.

 That ruling opened the way for the Justice Department to resume its use of the classified records in its probe.
 It lifted a hold placed by a lower court judge, Aileen Cannon, a Trump appointee whose rulings in the Mar-a-Lago matter had to date been the sole bright spot for the former president.
 On Thursday, she responded by striking the parts of her order that had required the Justice Department to give Dearie, and Trump’s lawyers, access to the classified records.

-Dearie followed up with his own order, giving the Trump team until Sept.
-30 to identify errors or mistakes in the FBI’s detailed inventory of items taken in the search.
+Dearie followed up with his own order, giving the Justice Department until Sept.
+26 to submit an affidavit asserting that the FBI’s detailed inventory of items taken in the search is accurate.
+Trump’s team will have until Sept.
+30 to identity errors or mistakes in the inventory.

 Between Dearie’s position, and the appeals court ruling, “I think that basically there may be a developing consensus, if not an already developed consensus, that the government has the stronger position in a lot of these issues and a lot of these controversies,” said Richard Serafini, a Florida criminal defense lawyer and former Justice Department prosecutor.